pingcap/docs-cn/troubleshoot-hot-spot-issues.md

 ## Use `SHARD_ROW_ID_BITS` to process hotspots

-For a non-integer primary key or a table without a primary key or a joint primary key, TiDB uses an implicit auto-increment RowID.
+For a non-clustered primary key or a table without a primary key, TiDB uses an implicit auto-increment RowID.
 When a large number of `INSERT` operations exist, the data is written into a single Region, resulting in a write hotspot.

-By setting `SHARD_ROW_ID_BITS`, row IDs are scattered and written into multiple Regions, which can alleviate the write hotspot issue.
+By setting [`SHARD_ROW_ID_BITS`](/shard-row-id-bits.md), row IDs are scattered and written into multiple Regions, which can alleviate the write hotspot issue.

 ```
 SHARD_ROW_ID_BITS = 4 # Represents 16 shards.